1 Park Lane, Massapequa Park, NY 11758

 Friendliness of staff: very friendly and efficient

-Notes: * A single-occupancy, handicapped-accessible restroom is located towards the back of the left dining area.
-Two, single-occupancy (non- handicapped-accessible restrooms are located in the dining area to the right of the bar (there are booths in this dining area)
+Notes: * A single-occupancy, accessible restroom is located towards the back of the left dining area.
+Two, single-occupancy (non- accessible restrooms are located in the dining area to the right of the bar (there are booths in this dining area)

-We arrived to find a small parking area, with one handicapped space, directly in front of the restaurant.
+We arrived to find a small parking area, with one accessible space, directly in front of the restaurant.
 If it’s full, there is street parking.
+On Friday and Saturday there is valet parking.

-We were greeted by an amiable who who led us to our table.
+We were greeted by an amiable young man who led us to our table.
 The restaurant was fairly quiet on a weekday lunchtime.
 We were told that evening and weekends were much different.
 Jazz brunch on Sundays and music in the evenings soundedreat to us.
 After tasting our “Po-Boys,” and taking in the atmosphere, we could understand how crowded this place could get.
+Reservations are recommended.

-The restaurant is easily navigable with lots of space between tables.
+The restaurant is easily navigable with tile floors and lots of space between tables.

 The decor is very “New Orleans,” from the purple and gold color scheme, to the photos and artwork.
-I loved it!
+We loved it!

-A large, single-occupancy, handicapped-accessible restroom is located towards the back of the left dining area.
-Single-occupancy (not handicapped-accessible) restrooms aocated in the dining area to the right of the bar.
+A large, single-occupancy, accessible restroom is located towards the back of the left dining area.
+Single-occupancy (not accessible) restrooms are located in the dining area to the right of the bar.
 There is no baby-changing station

 Big Daddy’s seems to be a fun place with great food and nice servcice.
 We must get back here for the Sunday jazz brunch!
 Check the website for special events and dining specials.